TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 ### Lazy space allocation
 Rather than allocating space for the file content as soon as it is created, the data is written onto a buffer first.
 This improves the chance that the data is written in a contiguous group of blocks, reducing fragmentation problems and increasing performance.

+### Partition Tolerance
+When there's a partition between two hosts.
+Always happens in real life.

 ### Same origin policy
 A web browser permits scripts contained in a first web page to access data in a second web page only if bothe web pages have the same origin.to prevent Cross-Site Scripting (XSS) attacks.

+### Scaling
+Vertical Scaling - Add more memory/CPU power.
+Expensive and limited Horizontal Scaling - Add more hosts.
+But have to worry about distribution concepts.

 ### Serializability
 A transaction schedule is serializable if there exists a schedule where the transactions are executed in some sequence with the same outcome.